HussainAther/philosophy/causality/emergence.md

 classes become smaller and smaller.
 Phenomenal families of mental states emerge.

 On a metaphysical level, mental and physical epistemic limits describe the undivided whole as an ontic (physical factual existence) dimesnion.
-They reminesce of Plato's ideas and Kant's things-in-thesmelves (empirically inaccessible in principle and specifically mute).
+They reminesce of philosopher Plato's abstract perfect ideas and philosopher Immanuel Kant's things-in-thesmelves (empirically inaccessible in principle and specifically mute).
 The mind-matter problem causes an emergence of mind-matter correlations as direct and immediate consequence of the ontic, undivided whole that can't be further divided without introducing more distinctions.
 Many describe determinism as a feature of ontic descriptions of states